Best things to do in Ho Chi Minh City, Vietnam

 5. Stroll down Nguyen Hue Walking Street - (This is a good spot to stop for lunch)

-Nguyen Walking Street is a pedestrianised promenade that links the City hall with the Saigon river.
-There’s plenty of benches along the tree-lined promenade to sit and stop for a rest and watch the world go by.
-This is also a great place to stop for lunch, as there’s plenty of cafes and restaurants either side of the promenade, as well as several places to eat in the famous Cafe Apartment block.
+Nguyen Walking Street is a pedestrianised promenade that links the City hall with the Saigon River.
+There are plenty of benches along the tree-lined promenade to sit and stop for a rest and watch the world go by.
+This is also a great place to stop for lunch, as there are plenty of cafes and restaurants on either side of the promenade.

 6. Visit the Cafe Apartments - (This is a good spot to stop for lunch)

-The Cafe Apartments are one of the most popular attractions in Ho Chi Minh City.
+The Cafe Apartments are one of the most popular attractions in Ho Chi Minh City, and another great option for a lunch stop!
 Businesses, cafes and shops are housed in an old apartment block creating a unique and fascinating place to visit and photograph.

-The entrance to the Cafe Apartment building is not very obvious – you will need to go through the underground parking area, just off the road and head towards the elevator and a set of stairs.
+The entrance to the Cafe Apartment building is not very obvious.
+You will need to go through the underground parking area, just off the road and head towards the elevator and a set of stairs.
 If you want to take the elevator, you have to pay the man sitting on the stool opposite!
-If you can, it is best to take the stairs anyway as this way, you can have a look at the shops and businesses on each floor.
+If you can, it is best to take the stairs anyway as you can have a look at the shops and businesses on each floor.

 One of the most popular (and instagrammable!) places to visit in the Cafe Apartments is Dosh donuts.
 Not only are their donuts delicious but they also have great milkshakes, smoothies and coffee.
 Grab a seat outside for a great view of Nguyen Hue walking street!